Adamgzlez/WebApp-Project/README.md

 ### Tools Used

 - Mircosoft Azure to make website.
-- Nslookup on my own domain.
+- Nslookup on my own domain to see ip and where its from.
 - Creating a free domain for my website.
 - A custom WAF rule to protect my website.
 - Azure Front Door rule to provide secure and reaible access to web content.